 5. Relevant Skills

-For the relevant skills field, you want to put in any experience or skills you have that might be useful to the job you’re seeking.
+For the relevant skills resume section, you want to put in any experience or skills you have that might be useful to the job you’re seeking.

 For example, if you were applying for a business administration job, some relevant skills would be having experience with Microsoft Office or Adobe Photoshop.
 If you’re applying to be a PE Teacher, then you might put “CPR Certification.”
 You get the idea.